isabella232/sign-integrations.en/help/veeva/install.md

     ![Image of create Adobe Sign](images/create-adobe-sign.png)

-* **Cancel Adobe Sign**: It cancels an existing agreement in Adobe Sign and reverts a document’s state to the initial one.
+* **Cancel Adobe Sign**: It cancels an existing agreement in Adobe Acrobat Sign and reverts a document’s state to the initial one.

     Type: Document
     Target: Display within Vault